siraben/eopl/README.md

-# Haskell Implementations of the languages from EOPL
+# Haskell and SML Implementations of the languages from EOPL

 ```haskell
 Welcome to the LETREC interpreter.
 Control-d to exit.